 - Most student programming within Honors is generated by the Honors

 Student Council (HSC).
 HSC is the governing body of the honors student community.
 It puts on events such as snack attacks,

-- The Honors Mentoring Program assigns a mentor for every Honors freshman here at Merrimack.
+- The Honors Peer Mentoring Program assigns a mentor for every Honors first-year here at Merrimack.
 Mentors are leaders within the Honors student community and are tasked with putting on special programming for Honors freshmen each year.